SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

 8. (Optional) Assuming you have completed the module on [FastAPI](../s7_deployment/apis.md) try creating a small FastAPI application that serves a model using the ONNX runtime.

+    ??? success "Solution"

+        Here is a simple example of how to create a FastAPI application that serves a model using the ONNX runtime.

+        ```python linenums="1" title="onnx_fastapi.py"
+        --8<-- "s10_extra/exercise_files/onnx_fastapi.py"
+        ```

 This completes the exercises on the ONNX format.
 Do note that one limitation of the ONNX format is that is is based on [ProtoBuf](https://protobuf.dev/), which is a binary format.
 A protobuf file can have a maximum size of 2GB, which means that the `.onnx` format is not enough for very large models.
 However, through the use of